What Is Intermittent Fasting?

-When you first start fasting it may take a few weeks for your body to adjust to fat burning mode because it has been accustom to burning sugar.
+When you first start fasting it may take a few weeks for your body to adjust to fat-burning mode because it has been accustomed to burning sugar.

 Fasting also helps protect the body from oxidative stress and inflammation that increases the signs of aging.

-To get the most anti-aging benefits you should reduce the amount of processed foods you eat and increase your intake of good fat.
+To get the most anti-aging benefits you should reduce the number of processed foods you eat and increase your intake of good fat.

-Exercising helps increased production of HGH so if you exercise while you are fasting then you are just pumping up that production.
+Exercising helps increase the production of HGH so if you exercise while you are fasting then you are just pumping up that production.